AI AND VIDEO ANALYTICS BLOG

 3. Big Data and Benchmarking: Once data is structured, it becomes easier to evaluate activities and measure effectiveness beyond investigations.
 With quantifiable data at their fingertips, law enforcement agencies can A/B test or benchmark the success of their initiatives based on data insights.

-Use Case: Driving Video Investigations with AI-Backed Analytics
+Driving Video Investigations with AI-Backed Analytics

 Video surveillance footage is a crucial digital data source and a key driver of investigations.
 Now Video Content Analytics (VCA) technology is helping law enforcement realize the full value of their video surveillance investments.
 By processing video and breaking it down into objects and behaviors that appeared, VCA enables law enforcement to search through more video evidence more efficiently, achieving results while dedicating fewer officers to video investigation.

 For instance, when multiple cameras cover the expanse of a crime scene, recording the area from every angle, the investigators can process all the video and search for evidence.
 Whereas having to manually review this video would require prioritizing which recordings and feeds to evaluate, with VCA, officers can leverage all the data at their disposal without having to dedicate significant manpower or time to the task.
-By utilizing video from multiple local sources, captured over the days leading up to the incident, law enforcement officers can effectively track suspects’ movements at and around the scene, identify corroborators and help focus the investigation efforts to the relevant targets.

 Artificial Intelligence for Optimizing Security and Operational Efficiency